European water chestnut (Trapas nantans L.) is an aquatic plant that bears a rosette of floating leaves at the top of the submerged and rooted stem.

 Petioles: Have a bladder-like swelling filled with air and spongy tissue that provides buoyancy to the floating rosette.

 Flowers: The inconspicuous flowers with their four white petals, each about 1/3 inch long, are borne singly on erect stalks located in the central area of the leafy rosette.
-Blooms occur in mid to late July and continues until frost.
+Blooms occur in mid to late July and continue until frost.

-Seeds: a black, four-horned, nut-like structure, about an inch wide, that develops under water.
+Seeds: a black, four-horned, nut-like structure, about an inch wide, that develops underwater.
 Each seed can produce 10 – 15 new plants; in turn, each rosette can produce 15 – 20 seeds.
 Seeds are easily dispersed in water and can remain viable in sediment for 12 years.

 Stem: stems are elongate, typically about a meter long but may reach as much as 5 meters in length.